ua-gist-604b-f23/codespaces-intro/README.md

 ![screenshot of installing python extension dialog](./media/codespace-python-extension.png)

-4. Install the python extension
+Install the python extension

 when you click on the `Install` button it will open a new tab in the `Editor` pane showing details for the extension.
 This page _also_ has an `Install` button.
 Go ahead and press that button to install the Python extension.
 When it has finished you can close this tab.

 ![screenshot of closing the tab](./media/codespace-close-editor-extension.png]

-5. Create and run your first python program
+Create and run your first python program

 Add this single line to your `hello.py` file:

 ```
-print('hello, GIST 604B')
+print('hello, world')
 ```

 Next, `Run` the file by clicking on the small triangle at the top right of the editor window and select `Run python file`